EDITOR'S NOTE: If it's time to freshen your brand, we'd love to help. How many of these factors are true for your organization?

 Let’s take a look at Accent Inns: they thought their brand was working, but when they decided to renovate their inns and held focus groups to find out what potential customers really thought, they were shocked.
 Mandy Farmer, CEO, thought customers would immediately recognize that the inns were affordable but also high quality, eco-aware, socially responsible, locally owned, one of the best places to work, and above all else “cool.”
 She was crushed to discover the focus group thought Accent Inns was an “American bottom-of-the-barrel budget motel line.”
 If any of you have ever stayed at an Accent Inns, you’ll know how very far from the truth this is.

 The misleading red, white, and blue logo was changed to softer blues and orange (to correspond to the B.C. flag) and its edges were rounded for a friendler look.
-A rounder font was chosen for the same reason, and the positioning statement changed from “Quality Where it Counts” to “stay local. stay real.” — notice
+A rounder font was chosen for the same reason, and the positioning statement changed from “Quality Where it Counts” to “stay local. stay real.” — notice the lower case.

 The new colours and a cheeky narrative now pervade the website, room signage, and promotional collateral.
 This resulted in a successful brand revitalization that has repositioned the company in the eyes of potential guests.